hphelion/documentation/compute.networks.outline.md

 	- System message 2
 - For further information

-*File exists [Understanding network screen system messages](/compute/networks/sys-messages), but empty; moved into How To's?*
+*Taken from Networking Guide and [Understanding network screen system messages](/compute/networks/sys-messages), which was empty*

 ###8.0 For more information###